abisop/nuttx-docs/en/platforms/arm/imxrt/boards/teensy-4.x/index.md

 This configuration is similar to the nsh configuration with enabled FlexPWM driver.
 Submodules 1 (pin 4) and 2 (pin 5) of FlexPWM2 are turned on as well as multiple channel PWM output.
-Functionality can be tested with example application "pwm".
+Functionality can be tested with example application \"pwm\".
 Each channel runs different duty cycle.

 This configuration can be easily changed to work with Teensy 4.0 by selecting `CONFIG_TEENSY_40=y`.